 Automation is not just about making processes more efficient or reducing labor costs — although it does achieve both of those benefits.
 Automation is also about speed, quality and agility, all of which are key factors to the long-term success of a business.

-Automating business processes has always been the goal of organizations, from integration provided by middleware and now through APIs.
+Automating business processes has always been the goal of organisations, from integration provided by middleware and now through APIs.
 These approaches continue to be useful but require trained IT resources and often have long implementation and payback periods.

-With advanced robotic process automation (RPA), software robots, artificial intelligence (AI) and human workers can tap into an organization’s digital fingerprint to provide a near-real-time, fully transparent and high-definition view of the business.
+With advanced robotic process automation (RPA), software robots, artificial intelligence (AI) and human workers can tap into an organisation’s digital fingerprint to provide a near-real-time, fully transparent and high-definition view of the business.
 This view, in turn, helps enterprises manage, improve and measure their vital back-office business processes and even create new ones that fuel agility and innovation.

 RPA reduces the requirement for skilled technical workers by enabling the business (or at least the less technically inclined) to automate repetitive tasks.
 While these tools require no coding, the processes necessary for successful production deployment at scale are similar to those for software.
 This means RPA developers and operators should use the same methods their app development colleagues use, including Agile, DevSecOps and continuous integration/continuous delivery (CI/CD).
 But these methods often incur hidden costs for on-premise RPA implementations in the form of setup costs.
 Cloud providers have an advantage in providing these services as they can do so based on standard models.
-Also, cloud-based infrastructure lends itself more easily to standardization and automation.
+Also, cloud-based infrastructure lends itself more easily to standardisation and automation.

 AI, often under the guise of intelligent automation, offers another way to reduce manual tasks.
 Several sub-fields of AI can be applied to solve business problems.
 Examples include natural language processing in a digital agent and cognitive optical character recognition (OCR) for data extraction.
 Because these AI applications are often packaged as separate tools from separate vendors, they require technical integration and high-quality data pipelines.
 These, in turn, require scale to operate.
-Larger organizations, due to their scale, typically enjoy better-than average returns on automation.
+Larger organisations, due to their scale, typically enjoy better-than average returns on automation.